Polylactic acid

-PLA has become a popular material due to it being economically produced from renewable resources.
-In 2021, PLA had the highest consumption volume of any bioplastic of the world, although it is still not a commodity polymer.
+PLA has become a popular material due to it being economically produced from renewable resources and the possibility to use it for compostable products.
+In 2022, PLA had the highest consumption volume of any bioplastic of the world, with a share of ca. 26 % of total bioplastic demand.
+Although its production is growing, PLA is still not as important as traditional commodity polymers like PET or PVC.
 Its widespread application has been hindered by numerous physical and processing shortcomings.
-PLA is the most widely used plastic filament material in 3D printing.
-Its low melting point, high strength, low thermal expansion, good layer adhesion, and high heat resistance when annealed make it an ideal material for this purpose.
-Without annealing, however, PLA has the lowest heat resistance of the common 3D printing plastics.
+PLA is the most widely used plastic filament material in FDM 3D printing, due to its low melting point, high strength, low thermal expansion, and good layer adhesion, although it possesses poor heat resistance unless annealed.

 Although the name "polylactic acid" is widely used, it does not comply with IUPAC standard nomenclature, which is "poly(lactic acid)".
 The name "polylactic acid" is potentially ambiguous or confusing, because PLA is not a polyacid (polyelectrolyte), but rather a polyester.

 Chemical properties

 Synthesis

 The monomer is typically made from fermented plant starch such as from corn, cassava, sugarcane or sugar beet pulp.

 Several industrial routes afford usable (i.e. high molecular weight) PLA.
 Two main monomers are used: lactic acid, and the cyclic di-ester, lactide.
-The most common route to PLA is the ring-opening polymerization of lactide with various metal catalysts (typically tin octoate) in solution or as a suspension.
+The most common route to PLA is the ring-opening polymerization of lactide with various metal catalysts (typically tin ethylhexanoate) in solution or as a suspension.
 The metal-catalyzed reaction tends to cause racemization of the PLA, reducing its stereoregularity compared to the starting material (usually corn starch).

 The direct condensation of lactic acid monomers can also be used to produce PLA.
 This process needs to be carried out at less than 200 °C; above that temperature, the entropically favored lactide monomer is generated.
 This reaction generates one equivalent of water for every condensation (esterification) step.
 The condensation reaction is reversible and subject to equilibrium, so removal of water is required to generate high molecular weight species.
 Water removal by application of a vacuum or by azeotropic distillation is required to drive the reaction toward polycondensation.
 Molecular weights of 130 kDa can be obtained this way.
 Even higher molecular weights can be attained by carefully crystallizing the crude polymer from the melt.
 Carboxylic acid and alcohol end groups are thus concentrated in the amorphous region of the solid polymer, and so they can react.
 Molecular weights of 128–152 kDa are obtainable thus.

 Another method devised is by contacting lactic acid with a zeolite.
 This condensation reaction is a one-step process, and runs about 100 °C lower in temperature.